MuhanadAbukar/goatee-s-mod/README.md

 # CNPCs+ Utilities for Dragon Block C
 * All the documentation for the newly added methods is in the API folder.
-* Discord tag is goatee#7323 for feature requests or whatever questions
+* Discord tag is goatee#7323 for feature requests or whatever questions you want to ask.